SyncfusionExamples/syncfusion-winui-colorpalette-examples/README.md

-## WinUI ColorPalette control samples
+## WinUI ColorPalette and DroDownColorPalette control samples
-This repository contains the samples that demonstrate the functionalities of WinUI ColorPalette control.
+This repository contains the samples that demonstrate the functionalities of WinUI ColorPalette and DroDownColorPalette control.

 <table>
  <tr>